 Our Approach

-They reached out via WhatsApp in late January after the rejection.
+They reached out via WhatsApp in late January after the PR rejection.
 We reviewed their previous application and helped them prepare a stronger, more strategic case.
 This included:

 - Framing the application around family stability and long-term commitment to Singapore